 In fact Brisbane Airport has one of the worst noise abatement plans in the developed world.
 Unlike Sydney Airport it has no curfew and is currently run to maximise profit at the expense of Brisbane residents and the environment.
 Not only that but BAC is completely exempt from state level noise pollution laws – and in the medium term it’s clear we desperately need national legislation to regulate and mandate restrictions on aircraft noise.

-But in the meantime, here are a few things I will be pushing for as a minimum.
+Beyond this, here are some more detailed changes I will be calling for.
 I’ve proposed a few short and long term solutions.

 - At the very least, Airservices Australia and BAC need to undertake a complete redesign of the flight path operations at Brisbane Airport.
 This must ensure a total reduction in the number and frequency of flights departing and arriving over Brisbane suburbs.
 We can’t just shift the problem onto other residents.
 The new model and operation should follow international best practice for noise abatement.
 However, the solution will almost certainly involve more flights departing and arriving over the bay.